Bounnoy/thirteen/README.md

 A demo of the game can be played at https://project-thirteen.appspot.com which is hosted on Google's App Engine using a flexible environment.

+## Disclaimer
+This was built in a rush so the code is very inefficient and not structured the way I'd like.
+It requires a major refactor which I may do over the rest of my summer break.

 ## Dev Dependencies
 * Browser-sync